How Do I Forgive When Trust Is Broken? Working Through Infidelity in Couples Counseling

 Trust is a crucial feature of healthy relationships.
-So, when someone has violated yours, it can be difficult to work through your feelings, address the situation, and forgive them.
-You may struggle to see them in the same light, wonder whether something similar will happen in the future, or feel too wounded to forgive.
+So, when someone has violated your trust, it can feel like your world has fallen apart andbe difficult to work through your feelings, address the situation, and forgive them.
+You may struggle to see them in the same light, wonder whether something similar will happen in the future, or feel too wounded to forgive when trust is broken.

 Despite these obstacles, though, there are ways you can address a breach of trust in a constructive, healthy manner.
-Below, we’re discussing why moving forward from a betrayal of trust can be challenging and outlining steps you can take to process your emotions, talk through the situation, and reach a place of forgiveness.
+Below, we’re discussing why moving forward from a betrayal of trust can be challenging and outlining steps you can take to process your emotions, talk through the situation, and reach a place of forgiveness when trust is broken.

 Rebuilding trust is possible with the right support